MSE Internal Research Grant Opportunities

 Registration deadline is March 2, 2015.

-The conference is held each year to showcase research undergraduate and graduate students are doing with a faculty member in the McKay School.
+The conference is held each year to showcase research undergraduate and graduate students are doing with a McKay School faculty member.
 Presentations are poster style.

 Those participating in the contest must submit a pdf of their poster to email@example.com by 11:59 PM March 2, 2015